Erik1007/Spock-Rock-Lizard-Scissors-Paper/README.md

 3. There were significant issues surrounding the reset function that ends the game when a player reaches a certain threshold as well as clearing the scoreboard and results area.

+4. The Favicons link created error codes in the console log that took some time debugging, but in the end, those errors were eliminated.

 **Unfixed bugs:**

-As of now, there is only one "glitch", when the game resets, the results area does not clen out and the results of the last game are still present.
-It does not affect the game and there are no error codes thrown, I would just prefer that the results section clear out to an empty field to start fresh.
+As far as I am aware as of now, there are no unfixed bugs that prevent the site or the game from functioning as normal.
+That is not to say that there are not any bugs, it is just to say that I have fixed every bug that I am aware of.

 **Deployment:**